Tuition and Financial Aid

 In determining whether a student is considered independent or self-supporting, the Office of Financial Aid adheres to the standards set by the U.S. Department of Education to establish an applicant's dependency status.
 Students 24 years or older are considered financially independent.
 Students under the age of 24 are considered financially dependent unless they are orphans, wards of the court, emancipated minors, verifiable unaccompanied homeless youths, veterans, active duty military, graduate students, married, or unmarried but with legal dependents.

 Applying for Financial Aid

 Eligible students must complete a new Free Application for Federal Student Aid (FAFSA) to begin the financial aid process each academic year.
 Any additional required supporting documents must also be submitted for each academic year.
-The FAFSA is available at www.fafsa.gov on January 1st of each year for the subsequent academic year.
-Beginning with the 2017-2018 academic year, however, the FAFSA can be completed as early as the October preceeding the academic year.
+The FAFSA is available at www.fafsa.gov on October 1st of each year for the subsequent academic year.
 The awarding of need-based financial aid is based on the results of each year's FAFSA.

-If you do not meet federal eligibility requirements to be considered a citizen or eligible non-citizen, but have been classified as a Texas resident and are therefore eligible to pay the Texas in-state tuition rate, you must complete a paper version of the Texas Application for Student Financial Aid (TASFA) available to be downloaded and printed at www.collegeforalltexans.com.
+If you do not meet federal eligibility requirements to be considered a citizen or eligible non-citizen of the United States, but have been classified as a Texas resident and are therefore eligible to pay the Texas in-state tuition rate, you may complete a paper version of the Texas Application for Student Financial Aid (TASFA) available to be downloaded and printed at www.collegeforalltexans.com.
 This must be submitted directly to the Office of Financial Aid.